• jingo •

 Meaning: 1.
 (Interjection) An emphatic exclamation as in, "We'll get the job done, by jingo!"
 2. (Noun) A chauvinistic patriot, a militant and unfaltering booster of government policy, especially in support of wars.

 Notes: Today's Good Word sounds a lot like jingle but is completely unrelated to this word (see Word History).
 The plural form requires an E: jingoes.
 The abstract noun that characterizes the idea and behavior of a jingo is jingoism.
-Several other forms have been suggested: jingoish and jingoesque for "jingo-like" and jingodom for all jingoes taken collectively.
+Several adjectival forms have been suggested: jingoish and jingoesque for "jingo-like", and jingodom for all jingoes taken collectively.

 In Play: Many of us are waiting for the politician who says, "The jingoes will never lead us down the garden path to war ever again."
 However, I see no reason why we would have to restrict the use of this word to war boosterism: "Maury has been a persistent jingo for merging our business with McGready & Co. since the Board first suggested it as a possibility."

 Word History: The exclamation, by jingo! is a euphemism that replaced by Jesus! in the middle of the 17th century.
 It is therefore in a class with by Jiminy!
 Gee-whiz!
 Gee whillikers!, and several others of that ilk.
 This phrase made its way into an 1878 British music hall song which had this chorus: "We don't want to fight, yet by Jingo!
 If we do, we've got the ships, we've got the men, and got the money too".
-Jingo was taken from this song in that same year as a name supporters and enthusiasts of the policy of Lord Beaconsfield to send a British fleet to Turkey in support of resistance to Russian aggression.
+Jingo was taken from this song in that same year as thousands of enthusiasts arose in support of Lord Beaconsfield's policy to send a British fleet to Turkey in support of Turkey's resistance to Russian aggression.
 After that incident, the word lingered on as a name for any highly enthusiastic political hawk.
-(Now it is time to thank the mysterious Klimt of the Alpha Agora in as unjingoesque manner as possible for suggesting today's Good Word.)
+(Now it is time to thank the mysterious Klimt of the Alpha Agora in as unjingoesque a manner as possible for suggesting today's Good Word.)